 You want to know how volatile the industry is and if there is any upcoming legislation that could impact the business.
 Moreover, you’ll want to know how fast the business can grow, so that your investment can grow as well.

 If the business needs working capital, you should first find out it has a proper plan in place for the money.
-You want to know long they think the capital will last and how many investors they wish to work with.
+You want to know long they think the capital will last and how many individual investors they wish to work with.

 You should realize that a small business with many small investors can be inefficient and expensive to run.
 This is because of the complexities of reporting and fiduciary requirement toward minority investors.